Potsdamer Platz

 Is photography allowed?

-Yes, photography is generally allowed in Potsdamer Platz, but be respectful of any specific restrictions in certain areas or exhibitions.
+Yes, photography is generally allowed in Potsdamer Platz, but be mindful of any specific restrictions in certain venues.

 Are there guided tours?